-- 1. Housing provision across the borough will generally be in accordance with the Spatial Policies contained in Section 6. - 2.
-The Council will seek the maximum provision of affordable housing with a strategic target for 50% affordable housing from all sources.
-This would equate to approximately 9,082 net new dwellings between 2010/11 and 2025/26 (111). - 3.
+- 1. Housing provision across the borough will generally be in accordance with the spatial policies contained in Section 6. - 2.
+Development should result in no net loss of housing and housing densities will be in accordance with Core Strategy Policy 15. - The Council will seek the maximum provision of affordable housing with a strategic target for 50% affordable housing from all sources.
+This would equate to approximately 9,082 net new dwellings between 2010/11 and 2025/26.(106) - 4.
 Contributions to affordable housing will be sought on sites capable of providing 10 or more dwellings.
 The starting point for negotiations will be a contribution of 50% affordable housing on qualifying sites across the borough.
-This would be subject to a financial viability assessment. - 4.
-To ensure a mixed tenure and promote mixed and balanced communities, the affordable housing component is to be provided as 70% social rented and 30% intermediate housing. - 5.
-The provision of family housing (three+ bedrooms) will be expected as part of any new development with 10 or more dwellings. - 6.
-All new housing is to be built to Lifetime Homes standards and 10% of all housing are to be wheelchair accessible or easily adapted for those using a wheelchair in accordance with London Plan policy. - 7.
-Table 7.1 outlines the preferred mix for intermediate and social housing and this will be used as a basis for negotiations.
+This would be subject to a financial viability assessment. - 5.
+To ensure a mixed tenure and promote mixed and balanced communities, the affordable housing component is to be provided as 70% social rented and 30% intermediate housing. - 6.
+The provision of family housing (3+ bedrooms) will be expected as part of any new development with 10 or more dwellings. - 7.
+All new housing is to be built to Lifetime Homes standards and 10% of all housing are to be wheelchair accessible or easily adapted for those using a wheelchair in accordance with London Plan policy. - 8.
+The Council will seek an appropriate mix of dwellings within a development, having regard to the following criteria: - a. the physical character of the site or building and its setting - b. the previous or existing use of the site or building - c. access to private gardens or communal garden areas for family dwellings - d. the likely effect on demand for car parking within the area - e. the surrounding housing mix and density of population - f. the location of schools, shops, open space and other infrastructure requirements. - 9.
+For affordable housing, the Council will seek a mix of 42% as family dwellings (3+ bedrooms) and will have regard to the criteria listed above. - 10.
+Where a site falls within an area which has existing high concentrations of social rented housing, the Council will seek for any affordable housing contribution to be provided in a way which assists in securing a more balanced social mix.
+This may include a higher percentage of intermediate housing or other arrangements as considered appropriate.